Kronark/Node-Compiler-Prototype/docs/frontend/communication/communication.md

 # Communication ([Frontend](../frontend.md))

 The module responsible for *receiving* and *dispatching* data from and to the [backend](../../backend/backend.md).
-Communication overhead needs to be minimised, so utilising a non-network-based approach such as *shared memory* would be beneficial.
+Communication overhead needs to be minimised, so utilising a non-network-based approach such as *shared memory* or *ABIs* would be beneficial.

 ## Requires